-At BrightView, we believe in combating the disease of addiction using a comprehensive approach that includes medication assisted treatment, can help someone on their path to recovery.
+At BrightView, the evidence supports that using a comprehensive approach that includes medication assisted treatment, can help someone on their path to recovery.
 Treatment programs at our clinics involve outpatient treatment that includes both individual and group mental health counseling along with medications such as Vivitrol, Suboxone, and methadone.

 Can Methadone Treat Withdrawal Symptoms?